Mirage: Cross-Embodiment Zero-Shot Policy Transfer with Cross-Painting: Vision-Based Policy Transfer Experiments

 \subsection{Sensitivity Analysis of \algoname}

-We examine the sensitivity of policy performance to the various components of \algoname using the Tiger Pick-and-Place task.
-For the visual components, we study the effect of camera calibration error on the target robot, the luminance of the rendered robot, and background changes between the target and source robots.
-To study the effect of camera calibration, we add offsets to the masks and inpainted robots.
+We examine the sensitivity of policy performance to the various components of \algoname using the Tiger-in-Bowl task.
+For the visual components, we study the effect of camera calibration error on the target robot, the quality of the robot rendering, and background changes between the target and source robots.
+To study the effect of camera calibration and URDF inaccuracy, we add offsets to the masks and inpainted robots.
 As the calibration error increases, the segmentation masks become less accurate and leave parts of the robot unmasked.
-This leads to cross-painted images to include remnants of the target robot (see Fig.~\ref{fig:calibration_error_reproject_example}(a)).
+This leads to cross-painted images that include remnants of the target robot (see Fig.~\ref{fig:calibration_error_reproject_example}(a)).
 Table~\ref{tab:sensitivity_analysis} shows that large artifacts result in non-negligible policy performance degradation.
-For the luminance effect, we adjust the inpainted pixels' luminance by an offset amount, and Table~\ref{tab:sensitivity_analysis} shows that the trained policy is relatively robust to it.
-For the background change, we evaluate \algoname under a different background (black) from what the policy is trained on (light background), and we find that \algoname does not mitigate the effect of background changes.
-Additionally, we add another camera in the front view (see Fig.~\ref{fig:front_view}), train a Diffusion Policy on both cameras' observations, and apply \algoname to cross-paint both images during test time.
-Table~\ref{tab:sensitivity_analysis} shows that the target embodiment (UR5 + Robotiq) performance is close to the source, indicating that our method is flexible with the number of cameras.
+For the sensitivity of the renderer quality, we adjust the inpainted pixels' luminance by an offset amount, and Table~\ref{tab:sensitivity_analysis} shows that the trained policy is relatively robust to it.

 We also examine the sensitivity to the control pipelines of \algoname.
 To simulate noises in the forward dynamics model and inaccuracy in the target robot's controller, we adjust the control gain and find that large values affect performance.
 Additionally, when the target robot's proprioceptive values are shifted due to offsets, the trained policy's performance drastically decreases.
 This is not surprising as the policy is trained with matching proprioceptive values and image observations, and large offsets in the proprioceptive values correspond to distribution shifts in the state input, which \algoname does not mitigate.